vga101/gaiasky/docs/Data-catalogs-formats.rst

 Creating your own catalogue loaders
 ===================================

-If you want to load data into Gaia Sky, changes are that the ``STILDataProvider`` (see :ref:`stil-data-provider`) can already do it.
+If you want to load data into Gaia Sky, changes are that the :ref:`STIL data provider <stil-data-provider>` can already do it.
 It supports VOTable, FITS, ASCII, CSV, etc. and it loads the data making educated guesses on the UCDs (if present) or on the column names.